Better Breathing. Better Function. Better Health.

 What is an Orofacial Myofunctional Disorder?

-Could you benefit from Myofunctional Therapy?
+Could you or your child benefit from Myofunctional Therapy?

 • Mouth breathing (day or night)